oneThousand1000/3DPointsMotionVisualization/Readme.md

 # Readme

-We provide a tool that converts 3D bone points sequence into a .bvh file that is used for visualization.
+We provide a tool that converts the 3D bone points sequence into a .bvh file used for visualization.

 We also collect some BVH visualization tools.

-##  convert 3D bone points sequence into .bvh file
+##  convert the 3D bone points sequence into .bvh file

 In `./3Dpoints2BVH`